 Like we’ve said, comfort is subjective.
 But Catherine chose her personal favorites that also happen to be customer favorites year in and year out.

-The Keeler is a slightly different look from traditional dining chairs, with a unique rounded back.
+The Keeler has a slightly different look from traditional dining chairs with a unique rounded back.
 Catherine says, “The Keeler is hands down my favorite.
 It sits in your back in a really nice spot, right in the hollow.
 The back is one piece of steam-bent cherry.”

 It may not look like it’d be comfortable because there are no slats but, in Catherine’s words, it’s “awesome.”
 She’s also found that all shapes and sizes love this chair, whether you’re tall or petite.